Medically reviewed by Drugs.com. Last updated on Aug 22, 2020.

 Calcium channel blocker or beta-blocker overdose/toxicity

-Data from observational studies, case series, and clinical experience suggest that high dose insulin may be beneficial for the treatment of severe bradycardia due to calcium channel blocker or beta-blocker overdose/toxicity [Cole 2018], [Engebretsen 2011], [Krenz 2018].
+Data from observational studies, case series, and clinical experience suggest that high dose insulin (in combination with dextrose) may be beneficial for the treatment of severe bradycardia due to calcium channel blocker or beta-blocker overdose/toxicity [Cole 2018], [Engebretsen 2011], [Krenz 2018].

 Based on the 2018 American College of Cardiology/American Heart Association/Heart Rhythm Society (ACC/AHA/HRS) Guideline on the evaluation and management of patients with bradycardia and cardiac conduction delay, high dose insulin is recommended and effective for the treatment of bradycardia associated with symptoms of hemodynamic compromise due to calcium channel blocker or beta-blocker overdose/toxicity.